When does ScanWatch measure your heart rate?

 How does ScanWatch measure your heart rate?

 The optical heart sensor in ScanWatch uses what is known as photoplethysmography (PPG).
 This technology is based on a very simple fact: Blood is red because it reflects red light and absorbs green light.
 ScanWatch uses green LED paired with light‑sensitive photodiodes to detect the amount of blood flowing through your wrist at any given moment.
 When your heart beats, the blood flow in your wrist — and the green light absorption — is greater.
 Between beats, it’s less.
-By flashing its LED lights hundreds of times per second, ScanWatch can calculate the number of times the heart beats each minute — your heart rate.
+By flashing its LED lights thousands of times per minute, ScanWatch can calculate the number of times the heart beats each minute — your heart rate.
 The optical heart sensor supports a range of 30–210 beats per minute.
 In addition, the optical heart sensor is designed to compensate for low signal levels by increasing both LED brightness and sampling rate.

 To use the electrical heart sensor to measure your heart rate, select the ECG mode on the watch and place your finger on the bezel.